InferX Quickstart

 Setup Guide

-This guide will walk you through setting up your environment for using the Exla SDK.
+This guide will walk you through setting up your environment for using InferX.
 We’ll cover installing the necessary tools, creating a virtual environment, and installing the SDK.

 Prerequisites